 You can usually treat a plugged nipple pore at home while continuing with your usual feeding or pumping routine.

 If that doesn’t work, you may try gently rubbing the blister with a clean, warm washcloth to remove any skin obstructing the milk duct.4 This method may work well if the plugged nipple pore is caused by a blister.
 If you attempt this, it is wise to chat with your healthcare provider first and to work in a very clean and sterile environment to help avoid infection.

 Rest and proper nutrition are also important to keep your milk flowing.
 Easier said than done right now, we know.
 But maternal stress and fatigue are risk factors for developing a clogged duct while good nutrition can support your immune system which will help you heal and ward off progression to mastitis (an infection of the breast).

 Note that the remedy for blocked nipple pore is a bit different than how to unclog a blocked milk duct.

-Our team of registered dietitians and lactation consultants is available to chat for free!
+Our team of registered dietitian nutritionists and lactation consultants is available to chat for free!
 They’re here to help on our live chat from Monday through Friday 8am-6pm (ET).
 Chat now!